IRS Whistleblower Program Pays Cash Rewards

-In order to qualify for an IRS whistleblower reward, you will need specific and credible knowledge of tax fraud that leads to an IRS investigation.
-The IRS whistleblower is not necessarily required to obtain direct evidence or detailed data.
+In order to qualify for an whistleblower reward, you will need specific and credible knowledge of tax fraud that leads to an IRS investigation.
+Whistleblowers are not necessarily required to obtain direct evidence or detailed data.
 Any knowledge of individual or business participation in federal tax fraud is valuable and may be sufficient to file a claim.

-Also, the IRS whistleblower need not be a US citizen to be eligible for the IRS whistleblower reward.
-Underpayments or evasions in excess of $2 million may involve enough financial impact to be of interest to the IRS.
+Also, the whistleblower need not be a US citizen to be eligible for the IRS reward.

 Find out if your tax fraud information qualifies for an IRS whistleblower reward.
-Connect with Brian Mahany and the MahanyLaw team now for a private, no-fee consultation: 202.800.9791 or Report Online
+Connect with Brian Mahany and the MahanyLaw team now for a private, no-fee consultation: or Report Online.

 How Does the IRS Determine the Whistleblower Cash Reward Amount for Reporting Tax Fraud to the IRS?

-According to the IRS Whistleblower Office, the amount of the whistleblower reward is determined based on the degree of the whistleblower’s information, his contribution to the investigation and the recovery amount.
+According to the Internal Revenue Service’s Whistleblower Office, the amount of the whistleblower reward is determined based on the degree of the whistleblower’s information, his or her contribution to the investigation and the recovery amount.

 If the IRS’s financial recovery – including taxes, penalties and interest – is greater than $2 million, the whistleblower award may range from 15-30% of the recovery amount.
 If the whistleblower does not meet the $2 million prerequisite for taxes, penalties and interest, the IRS whistleblower reward can include up to 10% of the financial recovery to a maximum of $10 million.